 - Add the blended mixture to the sauce pan and stir it well.
 Be careful, as there will be a bit of splutter when you add the mixture to the pan.
 Cook this mixture for 3-4 minutes on medium to high heat or until you see the onions starting to cook.
 Cover and cook on medium heat for another 4-5 minutes, stirring the mixture to avoid it from sticking to the pan.
 If it starts sticking to the pan but it doesnt start browning, add a few splashes of water and try to cook the onion fully.

 - When the mixture appears clumpy, it means that the mixture is losing its moisture and is beginning to fry.
 Fry for 1-2 minutes and when you see oil oozing from the sides, add the mushrooms and season with a pinch of salt.
 Mix well. fry for a minute.

-- Squeeze out the excess water from the fenugreek leaves and add to the pan.
+- Squeeze out any of the excess water from the fenugreek leaves and add to the pan.
 Mix the leaves well.
 At this point they will look a bit wilted and that’s great, it’s how it should look.
 Fry for 1-2 minutes.

-- Lower the heat and add a splash of water and cook the mixture covered for 1-2 minutes.
+- Lower the heat and add a splash of water/milk and cook the mixture covered for 1-2 minutes.
 Once the mushrooms and fenugreek leaves are cooked add the garam masala and fresh cream.
 Mix well cook for 1 minute.
 We don’t want to continue cooking at this point as the cream may separate in the dish.

 I love having this dish with Naan or roti.
 You can serve it as a side dish to a meal too, if you like.